yasaidev/tk-crawler-sample/readme.md

 # tk_crawler_sample
+Python web crawler with the tkiner GUI.

-By using therading lib for crawler jobs, this GUI will not be freezing.
+By using therading for crawler jobs, this GUI will not be freezing.

 ## Init